Armageddon (2006): Storylines

 The secondary rivalry was between The Undertaker and Mr. Kennedy.
 On the September 8 episode of SmackDown!, Kennedy announced that he was looking for a new opponent, one that he had never faced before.
-Long informed Kennedy that he knew a SmackDown! superstar that had never faced Kennedy, Undertaker.
-A match was made between the two for No Mercy, in which Kennedy defeated Undertaker by disqualification.
-At Survivor Series, Kennedy once again defeated Undertaker in a First Blood match.
-On the December 1 episode of SmackDown!, Undertaker fought Montel Vontavious Porter (MVP) in a match where neither wrestler won.
+Long informed Kennedy that he knew a SmackDown! superstar that had never faced Kennedy, The Undertaker.
+A match was made between the two for No Mercy, in which Kennedy defeated The Undertaker by disqualification.
+At Survivor Series, Kennedy once again defeated The Undertaker in a First Blood match.
+On the December 1 episode of SmackDown!, The Undertaker fought Montel Vontavious Porter (MVP) in a match where neither wrestler won.
 During the match, MVP attempted to escape from the ring, but Kennedy caught him during the process and tried to throw him back into the ring.
 MVP instead threw Kennedy in.
-Undertaker then kicked Kennedy in the face, and Kane attacked MVP at ringside.
+The Undertaker then kicked Kennedy in the face, and Kane attacked MVP at ringside.
 The following week as Kennedy was in the ring, the hearse, appearing to have nobody in the driver's seat, drove into the arena; suddenly, The Undertaker appeared from the back of the hearse, as Kennedy sprung from the ring.
 Later that night, Kane defeated Kennedy by disqualification after MVP interfered on Kennedy's behalf.
 On the December 15 episode of SmackDown!, Undertaker and Kane teamed together to face Kennedy and MVP in a tag team match, which ended with neither team winning.
-Kennedy knocked Kane down in the aisle and jumped into the driver's seat of the hearse that had been at ringside for the match and threatened to run him over with it; However, Undertaker appeared in the passenger side seat scaring Kennedy off.
+Kennedy knocked Kane down in the aisle and jumped into the driver's seat of the hearse that had been at ringside for the match and threatened to run him over with it; However, The Undertaker appeared in the passenger side seat scaring Kennedy off.